 John came to Cardiff University in September 2018 after previously studying at Swansea University at undergraduate and postgraduate level.
+He has written a blog post on his research, which is available here:

 Main research interests